squblmk/Clash-of-Clans-Clan-Bank/README.md

 <p> It is here, in the clan, that my concept idea would come into its own - A Clash of Clan - Clan Bank.
 This idea would benefit the menbesrs of a clan by further enhancing the helpability of its members to each other.
-Players donating funds to the clan bank , would give the over-all clan the ability to "spread the wealth" to all its members thus increasing the speed to which they could upgrade there buildings , heroes , spells etc etc.</p>
+Players donating funds to the clan bank , would give the over-all clan the ability to "spread the wealth" to all its members thus increasing the speed to which they could upgrade there buildings , heroes , spells etc etc.
+This is a real world scenario where if a clan member buys him or herself a set value of gems , the clan , if it bought a higher amount of gems at a higher cost , could divide up to all that contributed to that cost , and receive far more in return for the same amount of money if they where to buy on there own.</p>

 <h4>UX.</h4>